Gingerhouse/Tower-of-Penguin/README.md

      Alt + K -> Sets moves to 1

 # Paths
-Due to the nature of the game paths could not be more complex
+Due to the nature of the game, paths could not be more complex